 SoCalGas has anti-conduit provisions in place to ensure that these officers and board members are not used as a conduit to circumvent these Rules.
-SoCalGas will notify the CPUC's Energy Division and the parties on the service list of R.97-04-011/I.97-04-012 no later than 30 calendar days following any change to directors and officers shared between SoCalGas and affiliates.
+SoCalGas will notify the CPUC's Energy Division and the parties on the service list of R.97-04-011/I.97-04-012 no later than 30 calendar days following any change to directors and officers shared between Sempra Energy, SoCalGas and other affiliates.

-Sempra Energy's senior management continues to conduct meetings to maintain adequate oversight of the entire enterprise, while preserving business unit autonomy and accountability.
+Sempra Energy's senior management continues to conduct meetings to maintain adequate oversight of the Sempra Energy family of companies, while preserving business unit autonomy and accountability.
 Employees refrain from discussing matters that would be inconsistent with the Rules, such as operational matters and customer-specific information.
 A listing of various corporate oversight and governance committees is included in Appendix 2.

 Periodically, group meetings are held among members of leadership teams from specific areas or departments within Sempra Energy and its business units.
 These meetings permit high-level discussions regarding publicly available financial information, corporate strategy and business-unit specific information.
 Nonpublic utility information is not exchanged.

-At the start of these meetings, participants are reminded by an officer that the meeting will be conducted in accordance with state and federal affiliate compliance rules during all aspects of the meeting, both business and social, and the Affiliate Rules Information Sharing Guidelines are provided to participants.
-A member of the affiliate compliance team reviews the agenda and presentation materials prior to the meetings and presentation content is reviewed with individual or group presenters, if warranted, and monitored throughout the meeting by Affiliate Compliance personnel.
+At the start of such group meetings, participants are reminded by an officer that all portions of the meeting, including social exchanges must be conducted in accordance with state and federal affiliate compliance rules.
+A copy of the Affiliate Rules Information Sharing Guidelines is provided to meeting participants.

 In addition, periodic informal gatherings are held at each Sempra Energy business unit to keep employees abreast of significant initiatives throughout the Company.
-These meetings address information that is in the public domain, yet package the information in a condensed format.
-While nonpublic utility information is not revealed, participants are reminded to not discuss company-specific, nonpublic utility information while in attendance.
+These meetings address information that is in the public domain, packaged in a condensed format.
+Non-public utility information is not discussed in these gatherings and participants are reminded not to discuss company-specific, nonpublic utility information while in attendance.

-- V.G.2.
-All employee movement between a utility and its affiliates shall be consistent with the following provisions: - V.G.2.a.
+V.G.2.
+All employee movement between a utility and its affiliates shall be consistent with the following provisions:

+- V.G.2.a.
 A utility shall track and report to the Commission all employee movement between the utility and affiliates.
 The utility shall report this information annually pursuant to our Affiliate Transaction Reporting Decision, D93-02-016, 48 CPUC 2d 163, 171-172 and 180 (Appendix A, Section I and Section II H.). - V.G.2.b.
 Once an employee of a utility becomes an employee of an affiliate, the employee may not return to the utility for a period of one year.
 This Rule is inapplicable if the affiliate to which the employee transfers goes out of business during the one-year period.
 In the event that such employee returns to the utility, such employee cannot be retransferred, reassigned, or otherwise employed by the affiliate for a period of two years.
 Employees transferring from the utility to the affiliate are expressly prohibited from using information gained from the utility in a discriminatory or exclusive fashion, to the benefit of the affiliate or to the detriment of other unaffiliated service providers.